andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

+* Port to Windows
+  - Make sure that use after free tests work.
+* Test mmap hints on other platforms:
+  - macOS
+  - FreeBSD
 * Ability to print stats
-  * Requested Bytes Allocated (total of n for every alloc minus n for every free)
+  - Requested Bytes Allocated (total of n for every alloc minus n for every free)
-  * Resident Bytes (pagesize * number of pages mmapped for slots)
+  - Resident Bytes (pagesize * number of pages mmapped for slots)
-  * Overhead Bytes (how much memory the allocator state is using)
+  - Overhead Bytes (how much memory the allocator state is using)
 * Validation fuzz testing
   - vary the size and alignment of allocations
   - vary the number of and kind of operations in between allocations and